 Students studying three A Levels will be expected to have a minimum of two GCSEs at grade 6 and three GCSEs at grade 5/4, including English Language and Mathematics at grade 5/4 or above.
 Or eight GCSEs at a minimum of grade 5.

 Economics has two major components: microeconomics and macroeconomics.
-Microeconomics looks at decisions that affect the individual, such as how much they earn and how they choose to spend it.
+Microeconomics looks at decisions that affect individuals such as how much they earn and how they choose to spend it.
 We examine individual markets such as the labour market, the market for oil or the market for soft drinks; we look into how these markets sometimes fail and the reasons why governments intervene with policies such as taxes, subsidies and legislation.
 Macroeconomics looks at what governments can do to help generate more money in the economy, to reduce the number of people unemployed and to encourage international trade and we will look at the policies and tools the government can use to support the economy such as fiscal policy and monetary policy.
 Some of the following topics are covered:

 • Should the High Speed Link project go ahead or could the money be better spent on other things such as education and healthcare?

 • Should the government raise the tax on petrol to help cut pollution and global warming?

 • Why is child poverty on the increase in the UK and should the government increase or reduce taxes on the rich?

 Enrichment and Work Experience

-There is an opportunity to go on a trip to New York to develop an understanding of the global economy and the world of finance.
+There are opportunities to go on various trips and visits in order to gain a deeper understanding of the world in which we live.
 We also run a debate club which encourages students to lead discussions and debate on economic issues.
-Trips to the Tutor2u sessions give a wider understanding of common economic issues.
+Recent events include:

-Economics can be studied with many other subjects and goes particularly well with A Level: Politics, History, Mathematics, Accounting, Business, Geography, Law, Psychology and Computer Science.
+Economics can be studied with many other subjects and goes particularly well with Politics, History, Mathematics, Accounting, Business, Geography, Law, Psychology and Computer Science.